 The Bank has been the central credit institution of the POP Banks since 7 February 2015, and as a commercial bank it engages in the business operations set forth in the Credit Institutions Act.
-As at the date of this Base Prospectus, the Bank is responsible for all the central credit institution services needed by the POP Banks.
-By developing the services, the Bank strives to strengthen the business operations and cost efficiency of the POP Banks, enabling healthy and profitable growth.
+As at the date of this Base Prospectus, the Bank is responsible for providing 26 POP Banks central credit institution services, obtaining external funding for the POP Bank Group, handling payments and issuing payment cards to the customers of the POP Banks.
+In addition, the Bank grants unsecured consumer credits and secured debt securities to retail customers.